 If an auto body shop repairs your cracked bumper, expect to pay between $350 and $600.
 The cost to fix a cracked bumper will depend on two things.
 How severe the crack is.
-What kind of paint your car has.
+What kind of paint your car has?
 Car paint is so expensive nowadays.
 Certain metallic car paint colors are even more expensive.
-If the bumper needs replacement, it will cost between $1000-$1500 depending on the make and model.
+Depending on the make and model, the bumper needs replacement will cost between $1000-$1500.

 I cracked my bumper.
 Should I repair or replace it?

 Small bumper cracks can be easily repaired.
-You don't need to replace the bumper if you got a crack on the lower lip.
+You don’t need to replace the bumper if you have a lower lip crack.
 Take your car to a body shop, and they can fix your bumper without replacing it.
 If your bumper is cracked in multiple places, you may want to replace the bumper.

 Would a car with a cracked bumper fail MOT / State safety inspection?

 If you have a cracked bumper and your car is due for an inspection, you are probably wondering if a cracked bumper will fail inspection.
-In most states, a car that has a small bumper crack won't fail inspection.
-If you have a large crack over four inches or have any parts of the bumper loose, you will most likely fail state inspection.
+A car with a small bumper crack won’t fail inspection in most states.
+If you have a large crack over four inches or have loose parts of the bumper, you will most likely fail state inspection.

-Before you take your car to the inspection station, try to secure the broken bumper at a minimum use epoxy glue.
+Before you take your car to the inspection station, try to secure the broken bumper at a minimum, use epoxy glue.
 Glue the bumper on the inside.
-You should keep in mind that regulations vary from state to state regarding how much bumper damage is allowed on cars to pass inspection.
+You should remember that regulations vary from state to state regarding how much bumper damage is allowed on cars to pass inspection.

 Cracked bumper from a hit and run.
 What should I do?

-Well, first, see if there are any cameras where your car was parked that may have recorded the event.
-If you can find the car's license plate that hit your car, you can file a claim with their insurance policy and a police report, and your bumper will be fixed for free by the other person's insurance.
+First, see if any cameras where your car was parked may have recorded the event.
+If you can find the car’s license plate that hit your car, you can file a claim with their insurance policy and a police report, and your bumper will be fixed for free by the other person’s insurance.

 Therefore hire the body shop directly without having a claim recorded on your insurance policy.
 A claim in your policy may raise your insurance premium—option 3.
-Fix the crack yourself following this guide.
+Fix the crack yourself by following this guide.
 For under $50, you can weld the crack and paint the bumper with custom mixed paint.
-It won't look perfect, but it will look a lot better and will be durable.
+It won’t look perfect, but it will look much better and more durable.

 How much does it cost to replace the bumper?

-A new car bumper for popular cars such as Toyota Corolla, Camry or Honda Accord, a Civic cost on average $700.
+A new car bumper for popular cars such as the Toyota Corolla, Camry or Honda Accord, a Civic costs on average of $700.
 To paint the bumper and fade the paint by a body shop, you will spend another $500.
-On average, replacing a car front or rear bumper will cost you between $1000-$1500.
-In most cases, it is cheaper to repair a damaged bumper than to replace it.
+On average, replacing a car’s front or rear bumper will cost between $1000-$1500.
+It is usually cheaper to repair a damaged bumper than to replace it.